 Birmingham CRPS & RSD Attorney

-If you are on this page of our website, you may be suffering from excruciating pain resulting from trauma.
-You may have already been diagnosed with Complex Regional Pain Syndrome.
+Are you suffering from excruciating pain resulting from trauma?
+You may have Complex Regional Pain Syndrome.

-Complex Regional Pain Syndrome (CRPS), also known by the names Reflex Sympathetic Dystrophy (RSD) or Causalgia, is a chronic pain condition that can affect any area of the body but typically causes severe pain in the extremities.
+Complex Regional Pain Syndrome (CRPS), also known as Reflex Sympathetic Dystrophy (RSD) or Causalgia, is a chronic pain condition that can affect any area of the body but typically causes severe pain in the extremities.
 Doctors are not sure what causes CRPS, but they have recognized two distinct potential causes.